Back to news

 • Flexible conversation patterns: Two agents, group chat, hierarchical setups, or your own custom shape

-• Microsoft ecosystem: Deep Azure integration and enterprise support behind it (Microsoft AutoGen, Multi-agent Conversation Framework docs)
+• Microsoft ecosystem: Deep Azure integration and enterprise support behind it (Microsoft AutoGen, Multi-agent Conversation Framework docs (opens in a new tab))

 • Mature framework: One of the earliest multi-agent frameworks, and it's been put through its paces